 - The Basic plan is only suitable for small teams, since it caps video meetings at 40 minutes and 4 participants.
 This plan one offers 1 concurrent usage of key phone features, like an auto attendant and call queue.

-8×8 is a complete cloud PBX phone system offering unlimited local and global calling in 48 countries and SMS, MMS, team chat, Contact Center, and video meetings.
+8×8 is a complete business phone system offering unlimited local and global calling in 48 countries and SMS, MMS, team chat, Contact Center, and video meetings.

 One of 8×8’s top features is its post-call survey tool, which includes IVR-powered questions that allow you to collect quick–but still valuable–feedback regarding agent performance.